Tor Wager

 Tor D. Wager is the Diana L. Taylor Distinguished Professor in Neuroscience at Dartmouth College, as well as the director of the Cognitive and Affective Neuroscience Laboratory at this university.
 He is known for his research into the placebo effect and into the way the brain processes pain.

 Early life and education

 Wager was raised in Christian Science in Colorado.
 He received his PhD in 2003 from the University of Michigan in cognitive psychology, with a focus on cognitive neuroscience.
 As a graduate student there, he spent some time researching brain changes in response to emotions using imaging techniques.
 Although Wager found the work fascinating, he later decided to study placebos because he wanted to research something that could help patients.
 He is most recently on the faculty at Dartmouth College in New Hampshire.

 Academic career

 Wager became an assistant professor of psychology at Columbia University in 2004.
 In 2010, he became a faculty member at the University of Colorado Boulder.
+In 2019, Wager joined the Department of Psychological and Brain Sciences at Dartmouth College as the inaugural Diana L. Taylor 1977 Distinguished Professor of Neuroscience.